koyeb/action-git-deploy/README.md

 ## Use secrets

-We previously saw how to configure environment variables for your projects.
-For secrets variables, you can first create a Koyeb secret with `action-git-deploy/secret`:
+Previously, we showed how to configure environment variables for your projects.
+For secrets variables, you can first create a Koyeb secret with the [`action-git-deploy/secret` action](https://github.com/koyeb/action-git-deploy/blob/master/secret/action.yaml):

 ```yaml
 - name: Create application secret